Graduate Registered Nurses - Nursing Recruitment Incentive Program

 Yes, the PEI Public Service Commission will hold interviews for eligible applicants.
 Eligible applicants will be contacted for an interview in a timely manner depending on the date of program completion.

-When will applicants know if they accepted into the program?
+When will applicants know if they are accepted into the program?

 Successful applicants will be notified approximately one month after interviews are scheduled and take place.